UNDP-Accelerator-Labs/blog-scraper/README.md

 8. Extract articles for missing URLs: To extract articles of countries that do not have records in the Blog DB, you can access the endpoint via `/update-missing-countries`.
 9. Update search keywords or taxonomy: Edit the `searchTerm.js` file to update the search keywords or taxonomy.
 10. You can also intiate the blog scrapper via an endpoint `/initialize`.
+11. Get deployed current version using the endpoint `/version`
+12. Update all records with type document using the endpoint `/update-document-records`

 ## Create docker image locally